UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 We see that we get a column, which is the maximum value between `mother_tongue`, `most_at_home`, `most_at_work` and `lang_known` for each language and region.
-Now this might be a column that we want to have included in our `region_lang` data frame so that we can make plots or continue our analysis.
+It is often the case that we want to include a column result from using `apply` row-wise as a new column in the data frame, so that we can make plots or continue our analysis.
 To make this happen, we will use `assign` to create a new column.
 This is discussed in the next section.

 (pandas-assign)=